-Taxonomical aids are the collections of samples or preserved organisms which help in extensive research for the identification of various taxonomical hierarchy.
+Taxonomical aids are the collections of samples or preserved organisms which help in extensive research for the identification of various taxonomic hierarchy.
 Classifying organisms into various categories needs a lot of field and laboratory study.
-This is so important because taxonomic categorization helps in identifying many organisms necessary in various fields like agriculture, industries, bioresources, etc.
+This is an essential process, because taxonomic categorization helps in identifying many organisms necessary in various fields like agriculture, industries, bio resources, etc.

-Let us study some of the taxonomical aids which provide specimens for such intensive studies.
+Let us study some taxonomical aids which provide specimens for such intensive studies.

 This is a taxonomical aid where plants and animals are recognized based on contrasting characteristics known as keys.
 Two contrasting keys are generally kept as a pair, thus leading to acceptance of once and rejection of another.

-Stay tuned with Byju’s to learn more about Taxonomy, Taxonomic Hierarchy, Taxonomical Aids and other related topics at BYJU’S Biology.
+Stay tuned with BYJU’S to learn more about Taxonomy, Taxonomic Hierarchy, Taxonomical Aids and other related topics at BYJU’S Biology.